dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-deadletter.md

 When a dead letter topic is set, any message that failed to be delivered to an app for a configured topic will be put on the dead letter topic.

-Dapr enables dead letter topics for every all of it's pub/sub components, regardless if the underlying system supports this feature natively or not.
+Dapr enables dead letter topics for all of it's pub/sub components, even if the underlying system does not support this feature natively.

 ## Configuring a dead letter topic through YAML